St. Mary's College of Maryland: The Slackwater Center

-Oral folk life (folk culture) and oral history interviews of the people of St. Mary's County, Maryland and other Southern Maryland communities.
-Includes an oral history collection of more than 2,000 folk life and oral life history taped & transcribed interviews, documenting the traditional Chesapeake Bay Tidewater cultures of Southern Maryland.

-Oral histories documenting the transition to modern St. Mary's County.
-Uses oral histories of key historical witnesses and participants to document St. Mary's County's transition to its modern era.

-The Slackwater Journal.
-The archive is also a repository for issues of the Slackwater Journal, which has articles and interviews about the history, culture and people of Southern Maryland, past and present.

-St. Mary's College of Maryland oral histories.
-Documents the growth and history of St. Mary's College of Maryland.

 Historic St. Mary's City Commission

 Historic St. Mary's City, which sits next to the college, is a State-run archaeological research, historical research, preservation and interpretation center and an indoor and outdoor museum complex.
 The area managed by the commission also includes a reconstructed colonial town and sailing ship, located on the historic site of Maryland's first colony.